 Who can use the BSP: IATA accreditations

-- GoLite – simplified accreditation process and requirements but no Cash payment flow available,
+- GoLite – simplified accreditation process and requirements, but no Cash payment flow available,

-- GoStandard – a common model with access to all payment options for agents in a single location, and
+- GoStandard – a common model with access to all payment options for agents in a single location,

 - GoGlobal – for multinational travel agencies working with multiple local BSPs.